hamdivazim/hamdivazim/README.md

 <br/>
 <br/>

-- 👀 An aspiring developer specialising in Python and web development
+- 👀 An aspiring developer specialising in Python, native app dev with Swift and web development
 - 🌱 Getting into game development with Unity
 - 💡 Learning ReactJS, Dart and Django
 - 💻 Building [an awesome social media project](https://github.com/hamdivazim/CodeGlob).